 Crypto and blockchain – a new start for Africa?
 A look at 3 African Bitcoin investment hubs With rapid development across the continent, Africa might just become the next Bitcoin investment hub.
 Crypto adoption across the continent swelled to 1200% in 2021.
 Several African governments are opening their doors to crypto and blockchain usage.
 Africa […]

-South Africa drops from 19 to 27.
+South Africa dropped considerably on the coincub crypto-friendly rankings during 2022.
 The country has strong scores for the percentage of the population owning cryptocurrency and the very high numbers of Bitcoin nodes – nearly 400 at the last count – plus an above-average Google search score for crypto.
 However, with some notable high-profile fraud cases in recent times, South Africa has had its fair share of scams – but not many countries haven’t.

 In response, South Africa’s financial regulator is planning a more cohesive regulatory framework covering crypto in order to minimize confusion and misunderstanding amongst the population regarding the potential risks and price volatility of holding crypto.
 These are issues South Africa needs to clear up.
 However, like many central banks around the world, the South African Reserve Bank is assessing the feasibility or otherwise of its own digital coin.

-Paying tax on my crypto trading in South Africa
+Paying taxes on my Bitcoin trading in South Africa

 Tax comes under the jurisdiction of the South African Revenue Service (SARS) and cryptocurrencies such as bitcoin are not considered to be currency or property, but ‘assets of an intangible nature’.
 Trading gains on your cryptocurrency counts as income, nonetheless, and tax has to be paid on it according to prevailing tax laws, in which case costs may be deducted, or tax allowable.
 Gains may also qualify for capital gains tax, under certain circumstances.
 In this case, the cost of purchasing the crypto is taken into account and set aside from the capital gains on any appreciation your crypto has made.